Gaerwen: Attractions

 Facilities in Gaerwen include two public houses, and four churches.
 There are two disused windmills in the north of the village and a modern industrial estate making up the south west portion.

 There is a primary school and a football pitch in the middle of the village.
 There is also a fish and chip shop with a barber shop next door.
 A science park on the south of the A55 Junction was opened in 2018.

 There is a war memorial at the heart of the village paying tribute to those who fell in both World Wars.

 Governance

 An electoral ward electoral of the same name as the Community exists.
 The population of this ward at the 2011 census was 2,016.

 Rail lines

-The village houses the southernmost station of the Anglesey Central Railway, which was in use between 1864 and 1993.
-It was also used on the Bangor to Holyhead mainline until 1963.
+The village was served by a railway station on both the North Wales Coast Line and the Anglesey Central Railway.